 I’ve seen this become a problem more for people who leave their phones out than for people who keep their phones in your pockets untouched, but when things land on the home button and invoke Siri, there’s little to do to keep Siri from launching short of disabling Siri altogether, but then you’ll still have to deal with Voice Control.

 The best solution is to tune your Voice Feedback settings in iOS’ Siri settings so that Siri won’t be obnoxious.
 Here’s how you can do that:

-Step 1: Launch the Settings app and navigate to General > Siri >Voice Feedback.
+Step 1: Launch the Settings app and navigate to Siri & Search >Voice Feedback.

 Step 2: Change the “Always On” setting to either “Control with Ring Switch” or “Hands-Free Only” to prevent Siri from speaking out at random when you’re trying to be quiet.

 The “Control with Ring Switch” option makes it so Siri will give you feedback only when the ringer/silent switch is in ringer mode and will keep Siri silent when your ringer/silent switch is in silent mode.
 The “Hands-Free Only” option makes it so Siri only ever gives you this kind of feedback when you’ve got “Hey Siri” enabled, or when you’re connected to a Bluetooth device, headphones, or CarPlay.

 The “Hands-Free Only” option is the more strict of the two, and is recommended for anyone that doesn’t want Siri making outbursts at all, but if you just want to ensure that Siri is quiet when your device is in silent mode, then the “Control with Ring Switch” is also a great way to tackle this problem so long as you remember to turn your iPhone into silent mode before class or meetings.

 There is another way to keep Siri from blabbering at random too, but it’s a little less preferred.